phoenixframework/phoenix/guides/introduction/up_and_running.md

 > curl.exe -fsSO https://new.phoenixframework.org/myapp.bat; .\myapp.bat
 ```

 The above will install Erlang, Elixir, and Phoenix, and generate a fresh Phoenix application.
 It will also automatically pick one of PostgreSQL or MySQL as the database, and fallback to SQLite if none of them are available.
-Once the command above, it will open up a Phoenix application, with the steps necessary to complete your installation.
+Once the command above completes, it will open up a Phoenix application, with the steps necessary to complete your installation.

 > Your Phoenix application name is taken from the path.